-To apply for your Pension Plan No. 2 benefits, you (or your beneficiary) may telephone or write to the Fund Office for pension benefit application forms.
+To apply for your pension benefits under the Plan, you (or your beneficiary) may telephone or write to the Fund Office for pension benefit application forms.
 You (or your beneficiary) must file a completed application with the Fund Office, who will then present your application to the Trustees for approval.
 You (or your beneficiary) must supply evidence of age and any other additional information the Trustees consider necessary to process the application.

 The completed application should be received by the Fund Office by the end of the month prior to your retirement date.
 If approved, you can expect benefit payments to begin at least 90 days from your retirement date.
 Your first pension benefit payment will be retroactive to your retirement date.
 It is your responsibility to furnish any information needed, including a current mailing address.
-The Plan provides survivor pensions to eligible spouses or children as described under "Survivor Benefits" on page 22.
+The Plan provides survivor pensions to eligible spouses as described under "Survivor Benefits" on page 20.